hotdoy/reveal.js/README.md

 I suggest using reveal.js in conjunction with loading.js.
 A simple loader that just get the fuck out when done and give you access to simple page state like ```loading```, ```loaded``` and ```unloading``` so you can fake those ajax page transitions like a pro.

-And while your at it.
+And while you're at it.
 Why not use links.js to manage external and internal links, augment perceived performances using prerender and giving you acces to the ```navigating``` page state.